boyboi86/AFML/README.md

 Hence the codes that were used to produce the answers are considered proprietary property.

-The idea of maintaining an open-source quant library is too daunting for me (Especially when everything was done from scratch independently), however there are code snippets and explainations provided to assist individuals who are interested in learning Financial ML.
+The idea of maintaining an open-source quant library is too daunting for me (Especially when everything was done from scratch independently) ~~however there are code snippets and explainations provided to assist individuals who are interested in learning Financial ML.~~

+Latest update in 2024: I release my private repo see the above library link, since I'm not even using it for my work, must as well open to public for the better good.

 **Note**